openbmc/openbmc/poky/documentation/dev-manual/common-tasks.rst

    $ make tools/snep-send.o

 The ``devshell`` commands cause the failure to clearly be visible.
-In this case, a missing dependency exists for the "neard" Makefile target.
+In this case, there is a missing dependency for the ``neard`` Makefile target.
 Here is some abbreviated, sample output with the missing dependency clearly visible at the end::